0xmtb/ave_dominaplus/README.md

 - After a webserver or alarm unit reboot, a brief arm/disarm cycle may be needed for sensors to start reporting state updates.
 This behavior is due to the alarm system firmware, not the integration.

+## 🆘 How to ask for help

+Before opening an issue:

+* Make sure the integration is up to date.
+* Check the **FAQ** and **Known Issues** sections above; your question may already be answered.

+When creating a GitHub issue:

+* Search for an existing issue describing the same problem and add additional information there instead of opening a duplicate.
+* Do **not** post on unrelated issues; off-topic comments may be removed.
+* Provide as much relevant information as you can:
+  - integration version,
+  - Home Assistant version,
+  - webserver firmware version,
+  - model of the affected device(s),
+  - log output with the `ave_dominaplus` domain set to `debug` (capture the messages emitted when the integration starts).

 ---